 During the hot and dry summer season, wildfires are more prevalent and are difficult to control.
 Wildfires (also referred to as veld fires) are bush fires both within and outside urban areas that have the potential to spread out of control.
-Most wildfires are started by people, compared to a small amount which are started by natural occurrences such as lightning.
+Most wildfires are started by people, compared to a small amount which is started by natural occurrences such as lightning.

 5 Main causes of wildfires are:

-- Intentional: Arson is a malicious and criminal act of delibrately starting fires.
+- Intentional: Arson is a malicious and criminal act of deliberately starting fires.

 - Smoking: Discarded cigarette butts can also cause wildfires, either from workers working in the fields or bush, passing pedestrians or motorists.